cloudogu/gitops-talks/2021-09-15-herbstcampus/docs/slides/05-challenges.md

 * POC is simple
 * Operations in prod has its challenges
   * How to realize staging?
+  * How to structure repos and how many of them?
   * Role of CI server?
-  * How to structure repos?
+  * How to realize local dev env?
   * How to delete resources?
-  * How to realize local dev env?
   * ...

 Note: